alexandra-cook/alexandra-cook/README.md

 - 👋 Hi, I’m Alexandra!
--  ☁️ I'm a Cloud Engineer
+-  ☁️ I'm a Software Engineer
-- 🌱 I’m currently learning JavaScript

 <!---
 alexandra-cook/alexandra-cook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.